 At the end of the day, it’s all a matter of taste, much like choosing a favorite sports league to follow.
 Well, don’t worry, sports fans, we’ve selected a league for each branch so you don’t have to.

-US Army = Major League Baseball
+Army: Major League Baseball

 The Army is also the first branch that comes to mind when most people think of the US Armed Forces.
-All of us service members, current and prior, have been viewed as a “Soldier” by uninformed friends, family, or weal-meaning passersby.
+All of us service members, current and prior, have been viewed as a “Soldier” by uninformed friends, family, or well-meaning passersby.
 And if you’ve traveled abroad, you also know that most people assume every American loves baseball.

 In many ways, the Army is “America’s service” in the same way that baseball is “America’s pastime.”

-US Navy = National Hockey League
+Navy: National Hockey League

-The Navy was founded second, in the fall of 1775, and the National Hockey league, founded in 1917, is America’s second-oldest league.
+The Navy was founded second, in the fall of 1775, and the National Hockey League, founded in 1917, is America’s second-oldest league.

-US Marines = National Football League
+Marine Corps: National Football League

 This one truly is the easiest to see.
 First, they both have the coolest uniforms.
 The much-worshipped Marine Dress Blues is, without a doubt, the most iconic uniform in the American military — and there’s nothing that says “American sports” quite like an NFL helmet.

 Both require peak physical conditioning.
-If you’ve ever seen a NFL player in person, you knew right away that they’re capable of some abnormally amazing physical feats.
+If you’ve ever seen an NFL player in person, you knew right away that they’re capable of some abnormally amazing physical feats.
 The same is true for most Marines; their physical appearance announces their membership before they open their mouths.

-US Air Force = National Basketball Association
+Air Force: National Basketball Association

 Simply put, the USAF is the youngest and most fly.

-US Coast Guard = Major League Soccer
+Coast Guard: Major League Soccer

 Look, we know you’re important and there are tons of fans out there, but the American public just hasn’t caught on yet.
 I mean, soccer didn’t even make the cover photo of this article, so…